 DO NOT bet the farm on some exotic item that 'you are sure' will be hot seller because nobody else is growing it.
 If nobody else is growing it, the most likely reason is there's no local market!

 So spend your time and money in learning how to be a better grower, buy some books, take a small business management course, visit local growers and farmer's markets.
-And spend some time

 You need to keep notes because you will NOT remember the thousand-and-one details of your garden when it comes time to answer the question "how does my garden grow"?
 We no longer grow some crops because they turned out to be more trouble than they were worth.

-Remember, business success is not an accident.
+Business success is not an accident.
 Successful businesses have a handle on planning, marketing and management before they open their doors.
 You need to do the same.

 This means setting goals for sales and income, figuring out how you will sell your goodies, and how and by whom the garden work will get done.

 Evaluate after your first season.
 Did you really make money this first season?
 Can you account for all monies in and out?
 Do you know what worked and what didn't and why?
 Do you have a plan to do better next season?
 And (most important) did you love the work?